-Each design has its own advantages and disadvantages, so read this complete guide on Electrolux Indonesia to understand what front load and top load washers are and how to choose the right one for your needs and budget.
+Each design has its own advantages and disadvantages, so read this complete guide on Electrolux Indonesia to understand what front load and top load washers are and which one is better in terms of cost, electricity and water efficiency.

 Front load washing machines are designed with horizontally mounted inner basket and outer tub.
 They use a horizontal drum to rotate clothing through water.
 They often but not always come with transparent side opening door.

 With this layout, clothes can be cleaned with minimal agitation without having to be completely submerged in water.

 In most regions of the world, high-end washers are often of this type.
 Most commercial and industrial clothes washing machines worldwide are of the horizontal-axis design as well.

 Top load washing machines features a lid on top, meaning clothes are loaded through the top of the machine.
 They are often but not always covered with a hinged door.